mndarren/BFF/README.md

 The app will remember users' clicking record, and send notification of their most concerning to them.

-	3. Event News: this module will show users the important notification about events and news of some special office, such as Public Safety Center, Career office, Student Union, Ticket office, etc.
+	3. Event News: this module will show users imformation of important events and news.
+Some notification of some special office, such as Public Safety Center, Career office, Student Union, Ticket office, etc.

 	4. Me: This module is to register account and their information for users.
 In the back end, app will analyze those info and users' action record info, and then find what kinds of service is best for each different user.

 	5. Search and setting: basic search and setting option.
 Users can search what they want from the app DB or from google DB.

 	Introduction of the current version:
 	The current version is just a prototype which completed some basic functions.
 This version